Arison13/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+`.map` is mostly used when converting data. and it returns a new array;
+`.reduce` the main difference is that it doesnt return a new array, it just returns a single value.Its mostly used for multiplication and addition;
+`.filter` this just as .map returns a new array. the main difference is that .filter judges that data either true or false, and if true its included in the new array. its mostly used when you want to filter through the data based on something that can be true or false;

 2. Explain the difference between a callback and a higher order function.

+For me the easiest way to remember the difference is that a higher order function receives other functions as arguments. a callback function is paased into another function as an argument.

 3. Explain what a closure is.